-Activities The Great Outdoors South Carolina Kayaking and Canoeing Share PINTEREST Email Print Rachid Dahnoun/Aurora/Getty Images The Great Outdoors Paddling Hiking Climbing Skiing Snowboarding Surfing Fishing Sailing Scuba Diving & Snorkeling By George Sayour George Sayour is an American Canoe Association–certified kayak instructor.
+Activities The Great Outdoors South Carolina Kayaking and Canoeing Share PINTEREST Email Print Rachid Dahnoun/Aurora/Getty Images The Great Outdoors Paddling Climbing Skiing Snowboarding Surfing Fishing Sailing Scuba Diving & Snorkeling By George Sayour George Sayour George Sayour is an American Canoe Association–certified kayak instructor.
 He regularly leads workshops on paddling basics, techniques, and safety.
 Learn about our Editorial Process Updated on 02/10/19 South Carolina is the 2nd to only Florida in the U.S. when it comes to tourism.
 This no doubt has to do with the mild climate and nice beaches along the coast such as Myrtle Beach or Hilton Head Island.
 Anywhere you find a combination of agreeable climate, beaches and a high degree of tourism you’re bound to find paddling and specifically kayaking.
 South Carolina has numerous kayaking opportunities both on the coast and inland on lakes and rivers.
 That’s not to mention its proximity to the paddling in the nearby states like Georgia, North Carolina, and Tennessee.
 Here is a guide to discovering some of those kayaking (and canoeing) options in and around the state of South Carolina.
 Recreational Canoeing and Kayaking in South Carolina With its nice weather, varying landscapes from mountains to coastline, and a plethora of golf courses, there is plenty of water in South Carolina to kayak, even for the beginners out there.
 Here are a few recreational paddling options in South Carolina.
 Sea Kayaking Along South Carolina's Coast South Carolina boasts some resort towns such as Myrtle Beach, Hilton Head Island, and Kiawah Island.
 Exploring these areas is a no-brainer.
 But there are also many preserves and coastal trails to explore that are just great for viewing wildlife and for a unique kayaking experience.
 Kayaking in Charlestown, South Carolina Touring Nature Trail Trips Whitewater Kayaking and Canoeing in South Carolina Not much more has to be said about South Carolina's Whitewater Kayaking Culture than that the Nantahala Outdoor Center resides in the neighboring state, North Carolina.
 Learn all about the NOC and the other whitewater options South Carolina and nearby states have to offer here.
 Nantahala Outdoor Center American Whitewater South Carolina Page Whitewater Paddling Rivers in South Carolina Best Whitewater Kayaking in South Carolina General Canoe and Kayak Information for South Carolina Here is some additional information for canoeing, kayaking, and rafting in the state of South Carolina.
 Discover South Carolina Paddling South Carolina Kayak and Canoe Trip Reports Note on South Carolina Kayaking In a lot of ways, South Carolina is the birthplace of modern kayaking in the United States.
 It was there, after all, that Perception Kayaks was born.
 From Perception came the plastic kayak, which revolutionized the kayaking industry.
 As a result, boats could be made much cheaper and could be mass produced, two factors integral to the propagation of a sport into the mainstream.
 Prior to this development, canoes were the main rental paddling boat as well as the main recreational boat to own.
 The advent of plastic changed all of that and within 20 years of the inception of plastic kayaks, kayaking had taken over the paddling world.
 Thank you, Perception Kayaks and thank you, South Carolina!